afanasyevp/cryoem_tools/README.md

 Tools for cryo-EM data processing

 convert_to_tif.sh
-Batch-coverter of the mrc movies to tif (LZW compression by IMOD).
+Batch coverter of the mrc movies to tif (LZW compression by IMOD).
 For counting data only!